-Prior to joining Keller and Heckman, Sara was a litigation associate in private practice where she practiced commercial civil litigation and criminal defense.
-Her extensive trial experience includes meeting with expert and lay witnesses; conducting witness examinations; and presenting an opening statement in a state juvenile proceeding.
-She represents clients before federal and state court and in arbitration proceedings.
+Prior to joining Keller and Heckman, Sara was a litigation associate in private practice where she focused on commercial civil litigation and criminal defense.
+Her extensive trial experience includes meeting with expert and lay witnesses, conducting witness examinations, and presenting an opening statement in a state juvenile proceeding.
+She represents clients before federal and state courts and in arbitration proceedings.

 During law school, Sara interned for the Honorable Andrew Y.S.
-Cheng at the San Francisco Superior Court, the San Francisco City Attorney’s Office, and the United States Department of Justice – Office of Immigration Litigation.
-She also served as a Board Member for the UC Hastings Moot Court team (Ranked #1 in the Nation), where she finished as a semifinalist in the UC Davis Asylum & Refugee Law National Moot Court Competition, and an octofinalist in the Thurgood Marshall Memorial Moot Court Competition.
+Cheng at the San Francisco Superior Court, the San Francisco City Attorney’s Office, and the United States Department of Justice (DOJ) Office of Immigration Litigation (OIL).
+She also served as a Board Member for the UC Hastings Moot Court team (ranked #1 in the nation), where she finished as a semifinalist in the UC Davis Asylum & Refugee Law National Moot Court Competition, and an octofinalist in the Thurgood Marshall Memorial Moot Court Competition.

 - Represented plaintiffs in nationwide class action lawsuits alleging improper food labeling, resulting in favorable settlement for individual plaintiffs

-- Conducted an independent fact-finding investigation of a non-profit organization alleging harassment and investigating the complaint and review policies
+- Conducted an independent fact-finding investigation into allegations of harassment within a nonprofit organization, including reviewing policies and examining the complaint

-- Defended physician’s office in an action alleging improper billing and retaliation under both the federal False Claims Act and Virginia Fraud Against Taxpayers Act
+- Defended physician’s office in an action alleging improper billing and retaliation under both the federal False Claims Act (FCA) and Virginia Fraud Against Taxpayers Act (VFATA)

 - Defended individual charged with conspiracy, wire fraud, and theft of trade secrets in federal court